mattrich98/mattrich98/README.md

 Once I complete greenhouse project, I will continue with the Odin project again.
 <br>
 <br>
-I hope I am able to maintain a long contribution streak this year, even if I only write/read code for less than an hour a day.
+I hope to be able to maintain a long contribution streak this year, even if I only write/read code for less than an hour a day.
 <hr>
 <h3>Project Ideas:</h3>
 <ol>